remunds/data-offloading-box/README.md

 Please visit the [Mongoose Documentation](https://mongoosejs.com/) for more details.

-Be aware that all data that should be transfered to the Back-End has to be chunked via [gridFS](https://www.npmjs.com/package/mongoose-gridfs) first!
+Be aware that all data that should be transferred to the backend has to be chunked via [gridFS](https://www.npmjs.com/package/mongoose-gridfs) first!

 ### Add new Tasks

 If you want to add new tasks, you have to modify the `function generateTasks()` method in `/taskgenerator.js`.
 For more complex Tasks with more than just text fields (for example image data for image tasks), you can write your own task generator function that inserts the needed data into a new Collection of the database.
 Therefore you must add a new schema in the `schema.js`.
 The structure of the Task schema should then also be extended with a field pointing to the correct database entry (for example a field for imageId).

 To receive any data from the user, you need to edit your routes.
-Depending on whether you want other users to interact with that data, you choose to edit the Back-End or box routes.
-Be aware that all data that should be transfered to the Back-End has to be chunked via [gridFS](https://www.npmjs.com/package/mongoose-gridfs) first!
+Depending on whether you want other users to interact with that data, you choose to edit the backend or box routes.
+Be aware that all data that should be transferred to the backend has to be chunked via [gridFS](https://www.npmjs.com/package/mongoose-gridfs) first!

 Additionally, you have to modify the app to handle new Tasks in the desired way.
 For more information have a look at the [data-offloading-app GitHub page](https://github.com/dtn7/dtn7-go).